 TIA QuEST Forum Standard Operating Procedures (SOP)

 TIA QuEST Forum is a membership association that is open to any company worldwide that is a ICT service provider, a supplier of ICT hardware or software, or a company that provides associated services.
 As a trade association its primary purpose is to reduce costs, to improve services and to enhance efficiency in the ICT industry by establishing a set of requirements, called “TL 9000”.
-For a copy of the SOP, please Contact Us.
+Standard Operating Procedure

 Terms & Conditions